CVS Pharmacy: 1990s

-2000–08: Acquisition of Eckerd and other acquisitions
+2000–2008: Increased acquisitions

 CVS bought Stadtlander Pharmacy of Pittsburgh from Bergen Brunswig/AmerisourceBergen in 2000.
 As of December 2009, CVS Caremark had over 7,000 locations.

-In 2004 CVS purchased 1,268 Eckerd drug stores and Eckerd Health Services, a PBM/mail-order pharmacy business, from J. C. Penney.
-Most of the former Eckerd stores, which were converted to CVS stores by June, are located in Florida, Texas, and other southern states.
+In 2004, CVS purchased 1,268 Eckerd drug stores and Eckerd Health Services, a PBM/mail-order pharmacy business, from JCPenney.
 Because JCPenney credit cards were accepted at Eckerd locations, CVS continued to accept them until July 2014.

 On January 23, 2006, CVS announced that it had agreed to acquire the freestanding drug store operations of supermarket chain Albertsons.
 The deal included the acquisition of 700 drug stores trading under the Osco Drug and Sav-On Drugs banners, mostly in the midwestern and southwestern United States (with a concentration of stores in southern California and the Chicago area), and was formally completed on June 2, 2006.
 Transition of Sav-On and Osco stores to the CVS brand was completed by December 2006.
 CVS now dominates the southern California market.
 Also included were Albertsons Health'n'Home (now CVS Home Health) durable medical equipment stores.
-Approximately 28 CVS Home Health locations are present in Arizona, California, and the Kansas City area, representing CVS's first venture into the specialized DME market.CVS had previously operated stores in southern California but completely withdrew from the market in 1993.
-CVS sold virtually all of the locations to Sav-On's then owner American Stores, who operated them under the name American Drug Stores.
-Many of the stores CVS gained in January 2006 had been the stores it owned prior to 1993.
-Before their re-acquisition, these stores were operated under the name Sav-On Express (the Express name was used to help customers identify these stores that did not carry all the lines of merchandise as compared to the larger, traditional Sav-On Drugs locations).
-CVS now operates over 6,200 stores in 43 states and the District of Columbia.
-In some locations, CVS has two stores less than two blocks apart.
+Approximately 28 CVS Home Health locations are present in Arizona, California, and the Kansas City area, representing CVS's first venture into the specialized DME market.
+As a result of their acquisition of Sav-On through Albertsons, CVS regained ownership of multiple Southern Californian stores they had previously owned, but had sold to Sav-On's former parent company American Stores in 1993.